 Well aware that they were so stressed over the assignment that they were ignoring what has worked for them in the past, I decided to have them take a step back.
 I modeled the thinking process I would go through when writing a literary analysis.
 I took care to write “rough” sentences and to model my thoughts and mistakes, not just a perfected copy.
 Then, I had them fill in the organizer with their argument and their supporting points–without their notes.
 I told them that if they couldn’t write an outline without their notes, they had no business starting an essay.
 We also spent some time thinking about good ways to lead into the thesis, so the intro doesn’t start with something broad, but completely irrelevant.
 Finally, I wanted them to think about their “so what”?
 Why is the argument important?

 After they filled in their organizers, the real thinking began.
-I put them in groups of four and told each person to explain his/her outline to the group.
+I put them in groups of four and told each person to explain their outline to the group.
 Then, group members were to give feedback, particularly on whether or not they could follow the argument.
 I was amazed at the conversations I heard–it made my little English teacher heart sing 🙂 Light bulbs were coming on all over the room, as several students figured out why their essay wasn’t going anywhere.
 Theses were changed.
 Points were clarified.

 Afterward I had them fill out exit tickets to tell me what they thought of the process.
 All but one said it helped a great deal.
 Many commented on the fact that speaking their ideas out loud helped them clarify their thoughts.